Equatorial Guinea's largest city Bata rocked by explosions | DW | 07.03.2021

 Another user shared a video that they described as "images of the military barracks of Nkoantoma, Bata, epicenter of the explosion which rocked Bata this afternoon.
 Our sources don't know or can't record the number of victims.
 "The hospitals are full," they stammer between sobs."

-A further video, shared on Twitter, showed smoke, fires and debris in another location.
+A further video, shared on Twitter, showed extensive scenes of destruction and debris in a residential district of the city.

 An eyewitness in the city told the Spanish news agency EFE that there had been "a huge explosion, it opened all our windows … We saw a pillar of smoke and then suddenly there was a second explosion and then shortly after, another."